Kingdom of Bora Bora: European contact

 At the end of the 1820s, a large part of the population of Bora Bora joined the Mamaia movement.
 This millennial movement, born on the island of Raiatea, merged old beliefs and new religion and challenges the authority of missionaries.
 When in 1826, the main leaders of the movement were banished from Raiatea, the heresy spread to all the Leeward Islands, including Bora Bora.
-The Mamaia sect gained such influence over Tahaa and Bora Bora that in 18303 the two islands joined forces to engage in a war against Raiatea and Huahine, which had remained loyal to the missionaries.
+The Mamaia sect gained such influence over Tahaa and Bora Bora that in 1833 the two islands joined forces to engage in a war against Raiatea and Huahine, which had remained loyal to the missionaries.
 Tapoa II, leader of the alliance and Grand Chief of Tahaa was however defeated, and his wife, Pomare IV, Queen of Tahiti, separated from him in 1834.
 He then settled in Bora Bora as Grand Chief of the island, at the request of the Mai and Tafaaora clans.
 Tapoa II, however, remained on good terms with Pomare IV, his ex-wife, and in 1845 he adopted one of her daughters, Teriimaevarua, whom he designated as heiress.

-When in 1842, the Kingdom of Tahiti was placed under the protectorate of France, Bora Bora was not concerned, and the island did not suffer the troubles that would follow either.
+When the Kingdom of Tahiti became a French protectorate in 1842, Bora Bora was not concerned, and the island did not suffer the troubles that followed either.
 However, Bora Bora benefited from the fallout from the Pritchard affair, since, to put an end to the Franco-British quarrel, Louis Philippe ratified the Jarnac Convention of June 19, 1847, which recognized the independence of the Leeward Islands, including Bora Bora.
 The two great colonial powers undertook not to take possession of these islands, nor even to place them under protectorate.
-It is therefore that Tapoa II reigned over an independent island until his death in 1860.
+Thus, Tapoa II reigned over an independent island until his death in 1860.